Abeltsf4/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7 creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line 8 writes into the file ls_cwd_content the result of the command ls -la 9 duplicates the last line of the file iacta
+10 deletes all the regular files with a .js extension